api-search/strategy-core/README.md

 policies:
   - openapi-components
 ```
-## APIs are Defined by Technical Contracts
+## APIs are Defined by Technical Contracts (apis-are-defined-by-technical-contracts)
 All APIs must have machine-readable artifacts that defines the technical surface area of each API being made available to API consumers, utilizing open-source community specifications like OpenAPI and JSON Schema to define the technical details of each API that is being made available.

 ```